chetnashah/haskellwork/README.md

 ### Haskell Stack
 Recommended tool for beginners to manage tools/dependencies/projects.

+### Names and namespaces

+Six kinds of names:
+1. variables - lowercase
+2. Constructors - uppoercase
+3. Type constructors - uppercase
+4. Type variables - lowercase
+5. Type classes - uppercase
+6. Modules - uppercase

+### Typeclassess

+Equivalent to `interface` or `protocol` in other languages, Usually a collection of methods supported grouped under a name.

 ### Top level expressions

  The interactive environment ghci would lead you to believe that you can punch some expressions into an .hs file and run the thing (in a similar fashion to languages like swift and ruby).
 This is not the case.